 On Low-Level Waste (LLW) Disposal, a green score shows the subject LLW Disposal facility performance assessment (PA), composite analysis (CA), and disposal authorization statement (DAS) are up-to-date or revisions are on schedule with no significant issues.
 A yellow score means the subject LLW Disposal facility’s PA, CA, or DAS is under revision and at risk of impacting the project’s cost, scope, or schedule.
 A red score means the subject LLW Disposal facility’s PA, CA, or DAS is under revision and has impacted or is anticipated to impact the critical path for the project’s cost, scope, or schedule.

 The final column refers to National Environmental Policy Act (NEPA) compliance.
 When applicable, a green score means the subject NEPA documentation is on schedule or does not impact the project cost, scope, or schedule.
 A yellow score means the subject NEPA action is at risk of impacting the project cost, scope, or schedule.
 A red score means the subject NEPA action has impacted or is on the critical path for project cost, scope, or schedule.
-Acronyms used in conjuction with NEPA include: Environmental Impact Statement (EIS), Environmental Assessment (EA), Record of Decision (ROD), and Supplement Analysis (SA).
+Acronyms used in conjunction with NEPA include: Environmental Impact Statement (EIS), Environmental Assessment (EA), Record of Decision (ROD), and Supplement Analysis (SA).

 Textual details.
 The second table comprises details of the textual summary on a site-level basis regarding NOVs and associated fines and/or penalties.
 Status information is not provided when milestones have been met or no milestones are at risk.
 Details are provided in the event a NOV is coded either yellow or red.
 The second column details the score and the direction of the score in the event of a change.
 The third column provides relevant background information on NOVs and associated fines and penalties.
 Changes to the summary column between reporting periods are highlighted in bold text in the event a violation or fine is not resolved within a particular reporting period.